tvthm8/small_python_projects-/README.md

 This project gave me a chance to practice working with functions, input handling, and list-based menus in Python.
 It’s a foundational step as I gear up for Part 2, where I plan to add more interactivity and functionality.

 <img src = "Screenshot 2024-12-04 11.57.35 AM.png">

+Project Highlight: Food Order System (Part 2)
+This is Part 2 of my Food Order System project, and I’ve taken things up a notch!
+The system now supports multiple cuisines, adding more variety and flexibility to the ordering process.
+Here's what I added in this second installment:

+## New Features in Part 2:
+Multi-Cuisine Support: You can now choose between Italian and Indian meals.
+The Indian menu includes dishes like Curry, Chutney, Samosa, and Naan.
+Dynamic Menu Display: Depending on the selected cuisine, the program displays the appropriate menu for the user.
+Input Validation: The system now checks for valid food types and meals, ensuring a smoother user experience.
+Improved Order Summary: It still gives you a personalized confirmation, but now it works seamlessly across multiple menus.
+This update was all about expanding functionality while keeping the interface simple and intuitive.
+Part 2 wraps up this project by adding versatility, but who knows—I might revisit it in the future for even more features, like pricing, payment, or delivery options!